ThomasMertes/seed7/src/read_me.txt

                             compiling and linking a program.
                             Normally this is identical to the
                             EXECUTABLE_FILE_EXTENSION, but in case
-                            of Emscripten this is independend from
+                            of Emscripten this is independent from
                             the EXECUTABLE_FILE_EXTENSION.

   INTERPRETER_FOR_LINKED_PROGRAM: Defines an interpreter that is